L4brys/Conquer/README.md

 # Conquer
-Files from the board Conquer: Control it all I designed back in 2020
+Files from the board Conquer: Control it all I designed back in FEB-MAR 2020